-New York LLC – (7 Step) Guide on How To Start an LLC in NY
+New York LLC – How To Start a New York LLC (7-Step Guide)

 In this guide, we will be looking at the steps of how to create an LLC in the state of New York.
 Although this may seem a bit daunting at first, if you follow each step, the process may seem a little simpler.